kaiw1atcmu/kaiw1atcmu.github.io/index.md

 _Figure 1: My Perspective on Scientific Research._

 ## How Is Research Formally Defined?
-In some universities, *research* might be define in this way:
+In some universities, *research* might probably be define in this way:
 > Research is defined as the creation of new knowledge and/or the use of existing knowledge in a new and creative way so
 > as to generate new concepts, methodologies and understandings.
 This could include synthesis and analysis of previous
 > research to the extent that it leads to new and creative outcomes.